Mostar: Ottoman period

-In 1468 the region came under Ottoman rule and the urbanization of the settlement began.
+In 1468 the region came under the rule of the Ottoman Empire and the urbanization of the settlement began.
 It was named Köprühisar, meaning fortress at the bridge, at the centre of which was a cluster of 15 houses.
 The town was organized into two distinct areas: čaršija, the crafts and commercial centre of the settlement, and mahala or a residential area.

 The town was fortified between the years 1520 and 1566, and the wooden bridge rebuilt in stone.
 In 1519 (Hijri 925) the settlement was recorded as a castle and both as Mostar and as Köprühisar and it was inhabited by Muslims and Christians.
-It had 4 Muslim households and 85 Christian households.The stone bridge, the Old Bridge (Stari most), was erected in 1566 on the orders of Sultan Suleiman the Magnificent and at 28 m long and 20 m high, quickly became a wonder in its own time.
+It had four Muslim households and 85 Christian households.
+The stone bridge, the Old Bridge (Stari most), was erected in 1566 on the orders of Sultan Suleiman the Magnificent and at 28 m long and 20 m high, quickly became a wonder in its own time.
 Later becoming the city's symbol, the Old Bridge was designed by Mimar Hayruddin, a student and apprentice of Ottoman architect Mimar Sinan.
 In the late 16th century, Köprühisar was one of the towns of the Sanjak of Herzegovina.
-The traveler Evliya Çelebi wrote in the 17th century that: the bridge is like a rainbow arch soaring up to the skies, extending from one cliff to the other...
-I, a poor and miserable slave of Allah, have passed through 16 countries, but I have never seen such a high bridge.
-It is thrown from rock to rock as high as the sky.
+In the 17th century, Turkish traveler and author Evliya Çelebi wrote of the bridge thus:

 The first church in the city of Mostar, a Serbian Orthodox Church, was built in 1834 during Ottoman rule.